Packing for Rome in February? Wondering what to bring and what to wear when you visit Rome in February?

 The days are getting longer and there's a higher chance the weather will be sunny and mild during the daytime.

-If you're packing for a trip to Rome in late February, it still isn't shorts weather, but you may feel comfortable in a short-sleeved top and long pants - just remember to pack a jacket or coat to put on when the sun starts to set.
+If you're packing for a trip to Rome in late February, it still isn't shorts weather, but you may feel comfortable in a short-sleeved top (during the day) and long pants - just remember to pack a jacket or coat to put on when the sun starts to set.

 So what else do you need to consider when packing for Rome in February?